Saath Nibhaana Saathiya 2: Release

-The series premiered on 19 October 2020 at 9.00 pm time slot on StarPlus.
-Due to a decrease in ratings the show was shifted to the early 6:00 pm time slot from 30 May 2022, making way for Shashi Sumeet Productions Banni Chow Home Delivery.
+The series premiered on 19 October 2020 on StarPlus.
+Due to a decrease in ratings the show was shifted from 9:00 pm time slot to the early 6:00 pm time slot from 30 May 2022, making way for Shashi Sumeet Productions Banni Chow Home Delivery.
 It went off-air on 16 July 2022.

 Casting

 With the release of first promo, Devoleena Bhattacharjee, Rupal Patel and Mohammad Nazim were confirmed reprising their roles of Gopi, Kokila and Ahem Modi/Jaggi Modi (double role).
 Vishal Singh confirmed being approached for reprising their role of Jigar Modi, but finally declined it.
 Rucha Hasabnis declined to reprise her role as Rashi Modi in the new season, as her character had died in the former season and that she did not wish to perform a role in a typical family drama.

-On 13 September 2020, Sneha Jain and Harsh Nagar were confirmed to reprise their lead roles as Gehna and Anant.
+On 13 September 2020, Sneha Jain and Harsh Nagar were confirmed as the new lead roles as Gehna and Anant.
 Soon, with the first look of the series, Vandana Vittlanee, Swati Shah and Manish Arora were confirmed reprising their roles of Urmila Shah, Hetal Modi and Parag Modi from the former season.
 Besides the former season's cast and the leads, Jay Pathak, Akanksha Juneja, Nadia Himani, Prakash Vaghela, Aliraza Namdar and Anuradha Kanabar were cast to perform the recurring roles of the show.

 Soon, it was revealed that the cast from the first season were only shooting for a few episodes in order to introduce the new leads of the show.
 In mid-November 2020, the entire cast of the former season quit the series due to the promoter's demand on having only one track and that the show completely focused on the original show, Ke Apon Ke Por.

 In June 2021, lead actress, Akanksha Juneja took a break from the sets.
 During her absence, the show focused on Hema Desai aka Nadia Himani.
 The show also changed the storyline slightly due to Juneja's absence and introduced a new character, Krishna, played by Sanket Chouske.